 - Learn about the city you’re going to

-Something you should be doing regardless of a lockdown is spend some time getting to know the place you’re going to.
-While there’s probably a good reason you chose that particular university and the city, there’s so much more you can learn by wandering the streets of your new home on Google Streets View, or researching best tours and restaurants on TripAdviser.
-Also, while the galleries and museums are currently closed, many of them offer virtual tours online where you can explore and decide where you’d like to visit when you arrive at the new place.
-For example, if you’re thinking of coming to our Portland Green Student Village in Newcastle in autumn, you should check out the Great North Museum Hancock that has some fascinating virtual tours on their website.
+One of the best tips for first-year uni students is to spend some time getting to know the place you’re going to.
+While there’s probably a good reason you chose that particular university and the city, there’s so much more you can learn by wandering the streets of your new home on Google Street View or researching the best tours and restaurants on TripAdvisor.

 - Make a bucket list for your first year in a new place